PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unary fan-out, accepts shape-proven rank preservation when keepDims metadata is missing, and defers inverse-Transpose tails to the dedicated paired-adapter rewrite.
-The complete 259-line matcher is AST-identical to checkpoint `8bce913`; the lowerer retains a compatibility wrapper and all six production positions pending indexed runner migration.
+The complete 259-line matcher is AST-identical to checkpoint `8bce913`; the lowerer retains a compatibility wrapper.

+All six production positions now call `run_terminal_mean_layout_cleanup`, registered as `layout.terminal_unary_mean_reshape` in `LAYOUT_PLAN`.
+A model-only Transpose/Mean/Reshape capability scan avoids pass-state creation on irrelevant graphs.
+Its indexed guard proves the complete permutation, rank, linear-unary, axes, keep-dims/shape fallback, exclusive Mean consumer, and constant Reshape suffix before snapshotting.
+Consumer reads, unary/Mean input rewrites, conditional adapter removal, pruning, metadata permutation, and layout synchronization reuse one differential index and active layout state.
+The module has no whole-graph map construction or direct operator-list mutation.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and